Table of Contents:

 Obviously, first, you’ll need to determine the IP of this clone website, and there are a wide variety of solutions (including free options) that can help you with this.

 Keep in mind that the attacker can launch their web scraper or other tools from another server, so IP-based blocking might not be effective.
-You can try to identify IPs that frequently crawl your website that block them, or you can use automated monitoring/blocking solutions to prevent future website cloning attempts (more on this later.)
+You can try to identify IPs that frequently crawl your website and block them, or you can use automated monitoring/blocking solutions to prevent future website cloning attempts (more on this later.)

 Identify the clone website’s hosting service, domain provider, and/or CDN, then send them a domain takedown request.